Akhaltsikhe: Archaeology

 The highland environment between Akhaltsikhe and Aspindza presents a varied and complex array of archaeological features in different locations, elevations and topographies.
-This includes the alluvial flood-plain of the Kura River, and all the way to the high grasslands.
+This includes the alluvial flood-plain of the Kura River, all the way to the high grasslands.

-Human occupation is attested already in the Early Bronze Age (4th millennium BC) and later.

-The Roman and medieval periods artifacts are also strongly represented in the area.
+Human habitation is attested already in the Early Bronze Age (4th millennium BC) and later.
+Artifacts from the Roman and medieval periods are also strongly represented in the area.

 Amiranis Gora

-On the northeastern outskirts of Akhaltsikhe is an important archaeological site of Amiranis Gora.
-It was excavated by Chubinishvili.
+The important archaeological site of Amiranis Gora is located on the northeastern outskirts of Akhaltsikhe.
+It was excavated by Tariel Chubinishvili.
 The earliest carbon date for Amiranis Gora is 3790-3373 cal BC.
-It was obtained from the charcoal of the metallurgical workshop which belonged to the earliest building horizon of Amiranis Gora This indicates a division of the metallurgical production in the extractive and processing branches.
+It was obtained from the charcoal of the metallurgical workshop which belonged to the earliest building horizon of Amiranis Gora.
+This indicates a division of metallurgical production into extractive and processing branches.

-Amiranis Gora is an important reference point for the study of the Early Bronze Age Kura-Araxes culture, also known as the Early Transcaucasian Culture.
+Amiranis Gora is an important reference point for the study of the Early Bronze Age Kura–Araxes culture, also known as the Early Transcaucasian Culture.
 The many references include the architecture, burial practices, material culture and metallurgy.
 Amiranis Gora is one of the best sites with fixed stratigraphy of the Kura-Araxes culture.
 The carbon date for the Kura-Araxes material at Amiranis Gora is 3630-3048 cal B.C., which is very early.